 Costs and payment

 A full list of fees for boarding establishments and day care are set out in the Licensing fees and charges.
 If you business is dual functioned then the fee will be a combination of all listed applicable fees.

 You can pay for your application using our online payment portal:

 Application process and guidance notes

 Once an application has been received and payment has been made, an authorised officer will inspect the proposed premises to determine if it a suitable environment to be licensed and meets the licence conditions.

-The conditions that will be attached to the licence are set out in the relevant guidance attached at the bottom of this page.
+The conditions that will be attached to the licence are set out in the relevant guidance.
 Additional conditions can also be attached to the licence if deemed necessary.
-Please ensure that you read the guidance specific to your business prior to making an application.
+Please ensure that you read the guidance specific to your business before making an application.